Overview of Student Secure Plan Benefits

 If you are hospitalized as Inpatient on your coverage Termination Date, StudentSecureSM will provide a Benefit Period of 60 days for that condition only.
 The Benefit Period begins on the first date that you receive diagnosis or treatment for the condition and continues for 60 days, regardless of whether you are abroad or return to your Home Country.

 Hospitalizations, Surgeries, Pregnancies (except Smart plan), Emergency Medical Evacuations, Emergency Reunions, Repatriation of Remains, Computerized Tomography (CAT Scan), and Magnetic Resonance Imaging (MRI) must be Pre-certified.
 To Pre-certify, call, or have your Physician call, HCCMIS with the information relative to your claim.
-You may also Pre-certify by submitting details through Student Zone.
+You may also Pre-certify by submitting details through the Student Zone.
 Be sure to have your ID number available.
 If you do not Pre-certify, medical expenses will be reduced by 50% and all other expenses will be forfeited.

 Eligibility Requirements for Student Secure Insurance